Gatling gun: Design

 The original Gatling gun was a field weapon that used multiple rotating barrels turned by a hand crank, and firing loose (no links or belt) metal cartridge ammunition using a gravity feed system from a hopper.
 The Gatling gun's innovation lay in the use of multiple barrels to limit overheating, a rotating mechanism, and a gravity-feed reloading system, which allowed unskilled operators to achieve a relatively high rate of fire of 200 rounds per minute.

-Although the first Gatling gun was capable of firing continuously, it required a person to crank it; therefore it was not a true automatic weapon.
-The Maxim gun, invented and patented in 1883, was the first true fully automatic weapon, making use of the fired projectile's recoil force to reload the weapon.
+Although the first Gatling gun was capable of firing continuously, it required a person to crank it and so it was not a true automatic weapon.
+The Maxim gun, invented and patented in 1883, was the first true fully-automatic weapon making use of the fired projectile's recoil force to reload the weapon.
 Nonetheless, the Gatling gun represented a huge leap in firearm technology.

-Before the Gatling gun, the only weapons available to military forces capable of firing many projectiles in a short space of time were mass-firing volley weapons, like the Belgian and French mitrailleuse of the 1860s and 1870s, and field cannons firing canister shot, much like an upsized shotgun.
+Before the Gatling gun, the only weapons available to military forces that could fire many projectiles in a short period of time were mass-firing volley weapons, like the Belgian and French mitrailleuse of the 1860s and 1870s, and field cannons firing canister shot, much like an upsized shotgun.
 The latter was widely used during and after the Napoleonic Wars.
-Although the maximum rate of fire was increased by firing multiple projectiles simultaneously, these weapons still needed to be reloaded after each discharge, which for multi-barrel systems like the mitrailleuse was cumbersome and time-consuming.
-This negated much of the advantage of their high rate of fire per discharge, making them much less powerful on the battlefield.
+Although the maximum rate of fire was increased by firing multiple projectiles simultaneously, those weapons still needed to be reloaded after each discharge, which for multi-barrel systems like the mitrailleuse was cumbersome and time-consuming.
+That negated much of the advantage of their high rate of fire per discharge by making them much less powerful on the battlefield.
 In comparison, the Gatling gun offered a rapid and continuous rate of fire without having to be manually reloaded by opening the breech.

 Early multi-barrel guns were approximately the size and weight of artillery pieces and were often perceived as a replacement for cannons firing grapeshot or canister shot.
 Compared with earlier weapons such as the mitrailleuse, which required manual reloading, the Gatling gun was more reliable and easier to operate and had a lower, but continuous rate of fire.
 The large wheels required to move these guns around required a high firing position, which increased the vulnerability of their crews.

 Sustained firing of black powder cartridges generated a cloud of smoke, making concealment impossible until smokeless powder became available in the late 19th century.
 When operators were firing Gatling guns against troops of industrialized nations, they were at risk, being vulnerable to artillery they could not reach and snipers they could not see.

 History

-The Gatling gun was designed by the American inventor Dr. Richard J. Gatling in 1861 and patented on November 4, 1862.
-Gatling wrote that he created it to reduce the size of armies and so reduce the number of deaths by combat and disease, and to show how futile war is.
+The Gatling gun was designed by the American inventor Richard J. Gatling in 1861 and patented on November 4, 1862.
+Gatling wrote that he created it to reduce the size of armies and so reduce the number of deaths by combat and disease.